akshayrf12345/fa19-516-166/project/report.md

 Updated report with all new progress, and Google pricing is completed in [frugaltesting.py](https://github.com/cloudmesh-community/fa19-516-166/blob/master/project/frugaltesting.py), and it is done without using the API.
 It uses a simplified JSON from their calculator.
 The file is parsed into the general structure that will be used for benchmarking, a 2d numpy array with features [provider, machine name, region, cores, memory, and price].
 Next up will be doing the same with Azure.

+#### Week of 10/24/19

+Will start work Friday night and comtinue on Saturday.
+Goals include abstracting Azure pricing info like Google (which is already done), and begin writing functions for reading/writing into the local mongodb